Bakht Singh: Testimonies

 Bob Finley, President of Christian Aid Mission: "I have never seen a man who has a greater knowledge and understanding of the Bible than Bakht Singh.
 All our Western preachers and teachers seem to be children before this great man of God."

 Norman Grubb missionary statesman, author and teacher: "In all my missionary experience I think these churches on their New Testament foundations are the nearest I have seen to a replica of the early church and a pattern for the birth and growth of the young churches in all the countries which we used to talk about as mission fields."

 Jonathan Bonk: "Singh's role in the 1937 revival that swept the Martinbur United Presbyterian Church inaugurated one of the most notable movements in the history of the church in the Indian subcontinent."

-Ravi Zacharias, Indian-born Christian teacher and apologist: "I was a young Christian when I heard of Bakht Singh.
-His impact for Christ in India and worldwide has been immense."
+T. E. Koshy, has published biographies of Bhakt Singh which is widely popular, stressing on how impactful Singh was on missionaries such as him.